TL;DR

 By the way, there is an additional small problem that I spent too much time trying to exploit.
 I think you want to fix it in a future version anyway since the solution is so simple.
 When printing the password for an account, it’s done twice in the HTML code.
 First the whole password, and then it’s properly HTML encoded.
 But it’s also printed character-by-character.
 Here HTML encoding is missing.
 This theoretically leads to HTML injection, but only one character at a time.
 I failed to bypass restrictions so I could never get XSS, which was the plan.
 (By controlling what password was sent by one’s own computer to Intune/Entra, the idea was to XSS an admin that had access to LAPS for many computers.
 A prerequisite would be that your recommended CSP was not in place.)

-We spent hours setting up Burp interception of the client computer’s communication with netsh winhttp set proxy 127.0.0.1:8080, using the PowerShell cmdlet Reset-LapsPassword (documentation) to trigger rotation of the computer’s local admin password to figure out the communication with the Entra endpoint https://enterpriseregistration.windows.net/manage/[REDACTED GUID]/lapsdevicepasswordupdate/[REDACTED GUID]?api-version=1.0&client-request-id={[REDACTED GUID]}&return-client-request-id={[REDACTED GUID]} to be able to fake the password sent to Entra and include various Cross-Site Scripting (XSS) payloads, but we could never use the one-character HTML injection to trigger XSS.
+Reversec set up the Windows endpoint to point network traffic to a local proxy using the following command netsh winhttp set proxy 127.0.0.1:8080.
+Following the configuration of the proxy, we used the PowerShell cmdlet Reset-LapsPassword (documentation) to trigger rotation of the computer’s local admin password.
+This allowed us to test the communication done with the Entra endpoint https://enterpriseregistration.windows.net/manage/[REDACTED GUID]/lapsdevicepasswordupdate/[REDACTED GUID]?api-version=1.0&client-request-id={[REDACTED GUID]}&return-client-request-id={[REDACTED GUID]} and attempt to fake the password sent to Entra and include various Cross-Site Scripting (XSS) payloads, but we could never use the one-character HTML injection to trigger XSS.

 LAPSWebUI showing the password "<script>alert(1)</script>"